On this page:

 To have their customary interests in a common area officially recognised, iwi, hapū or whānau could apply by 3 April 2017 in two ways: by applying to the High Court and/or by directly engaging with the Crown.

-The Court received 170 applications.
+The Court received about 190 applications.
 Applicants were required to publish public notices within 20 working days.

 For information about applications to directly engage with the Crown, visit the Marine and Coastal Area Act page.